Bounga/bounga.org/_posts/2020-05-03-multiple-smtp-accounts-in-gnus-without-external-tools.md

 ```

 By searching the server name / username Gnus will be able to know
-which is the right credential to use.
+the right credential to use.

-It basically enable multi SMTP accounts in Gnus without bothering with
+It basically enables multi SMTP accounts in Gnus without bothering with
 [any](https://www.emacswiki.org/emacs/MultipleSMTPAccounts) of [these](https://www.emacswiki.org/emacs/MultipleSMTPAccounts) [techniques](https://www.emacswiki.org/emacs/GnusMSMTP).

 Moral of the story, when it comes to Emacs you should always read the
-official doc first since it really contains useful info for pretty
+official doc first since most of the time you'll find the info you
-much everything.
+need.